Supervising and Placing Children with Special Health Care Needs

 • Discharge planning

-• Consultation with MCMS, Regional Center, and/or other agency involved in the child’s medical care and placement needs
+• Consultation with MCMS, Regional Center, California Child Services (CCS), Enhanced Care Management (ECM) and/or other agencies involved in the child’s medical care and placement needs

 • Provide the PHN with a signed copy of the DCFS 179, DCFS 179-PHI, or court order.